Season 3, Episode 4

 Dr. Yuval Evri, Assistant Professor of Near Eastern and Judaic Studies and the Marash and Ocuin Chair in Ottoman, Mizrahi, and Sephardic Jewish Studies, takes us through the author's immigrant history and his multilingual engagement in Arabic, Hebrew, and French throughout his body of work.

-Read the transcription for "The Imagined Childhood"
+Read the transcript for "The Imagined Childhood."

 THE TEAM